 There’s no guarantee

 You may be getting a lot of business through referrals and that is absolutely fantastic, but what about all the people you can’t reach through this form of marketing?
 Not everyone who needs your services will come across someone who knows someone who knows you.
-Maybe you have put £400 aside for that yearly networking fee – that tried and tested approach that sends you just enough business your way to keep you motoring.
-Why just motor when you could be flying.
-I believe that a small business can’t afford to NOT do SEO.
+You’re spending money on that yearly networking fee – that tried and tested approach that sends you just enough business your way to keep you motoring.
+Why just motor when you could be flying?
+A small business can’t afford to NOT do SEO.
 SEO is an investment in time and money and does take commitment.
-If you are a local business and afraid of SEO then you are most likely not engaging in local SEO.

 We live in a digital world where people want products and services lickety-split.
 They will simply not wait around for that slow, unresponsive website to load.
 No thank you – far too busy for that.
 An SEO campaign that’s rooted in a well-thought-out online marketing strategy and solid keyword research should provide you with a good return on investment.
 There is no magic formula but SEO is invaluable if you want to rank more highly.

-I am of the view that if you are lucky enough to know what your gifts and talents are, then in order to fulfil your higher purpose, you have an obligation to bring those gifts and talents to the world.
+If you’re lucky enough to know what your gifts and talents are, then in order to fulfill your higher purpose, then bring those gifts and talents to the world.
 So, if you are indeed lucky enough to be making a living out of those gifts, why wouldn’t you want to tell as many people as possible?
 Caitlin Moran’s article “Never Apologise For Who You Are” in the Times struck a chord with me.
 The vibrations of her insistence to women to “take up your space” reverberate each time I look at a website that is apologising for the owner’s gifts and talents.
 There is a stark but subtle difference between leading with ego and leading with value.

 SEO is not something that’s nice to have, it’s a must-have.
 Being afraid of SEO is most likely hurting your business.
 It is something you can do and learn yourself, but the point is you don’t have to.
 Let’s stop just “limping along” and “just getting by.”
 Burst out of your comfort zone and into the unknown.
-There’s no need to be afraid of SEO and there is no need to step out alone.
-There are SEO professionals who will hold your hand and those who will guide you gently along the path.
-They can even just get you where you want to be without boring you with all the nitty-gritty in between.
-Either way, there’s an SEO professional out there that’s right for your business, budget and level of SEO knowledge.
+There’s no need to be afraid of SEO and there is no need to do it alone.